gontract/gontract/README.md

 This is however certainly not the case:

-Input validation is still needed, but the contract moves the responsibility from the function(contractor) to the caller (contractee).
+Input validation is still needed, but the contract moves the responsibility from the function(the contractor) to the caller (the contractee).

 With other words, one kind of software bugs that DbC can reveal is  that a user/caller of a function has not done proper validation of user input.